Lemidinku/A2SV-G5-Backend-Learning-Path/task_manager_auth/docs/documentation.md

 To set up the JWT secret key for authentication, follow these steps:

-1. Create a new file in the root directory of your project called `.env`.
+1. Create a new file in the `/delivery` directory of your project called `.env`.

 2. Open the `.env` file and add the following line: